Polumm/cs824zs524-sse-app/README.md

 This is a simple **Snake Game** web application built using **Flask** for the backend and **JavaScript** for the frontend.
 The goal of this project is to provide a fun, interactive game, while exploring core web development concepts like routing, form submission, and using API endpoints.

+**Do be careful, this is a tricky snake**: In **impaas**, the snake will sometimes go down 1 block when you go left or right to disturb you (the player).
+This is part of the game's challenge to test your reflexes!

 ## Game Controls

 - **Keyboard**: